 (12) “Capitation Payment” means monthly prepayment to an MCE for capitated services to MCE members.

+(13) "Care Plan" means a documented plan that addresses the supportive, therapeutic, cultural, and linguistic health of a member.
+The member's care plan shall be developed for in collaboration

+with the Member and the Member's family or representative, and, if applicable, the Member's caregiver so that it incorporates their preferences and goals to ensure engagement and satisfaction.
+Care plans include, without limitation:

+(a) prioritized goals for a member's health;

+(b) identifying interventions and resources that will benefit and support the member's goals such as peer support, non-traditional services, community services, employment and housing support;

+(c) medication management; and

+(d) monitoring and re-evaluation.

-(13)“CCO Payment” means the monthly payment to a CCO for services the CCO provides to members in accordance with the global budget.
+(13)14) “CCO Payment” means the monthly payment to a CCO for services the CCO provides to members in accordance with the global budget.

-(14) “Certificate of Authority” means the certificate issued by DCBS to a licensed health entity granting authority to transact insurance as a health insurance company or health care service contractor.
+(14) (15) “Certificate of Authority” means the certificate issued by DCBS to a licensed health entity granting authority to transact insurance as a health insurance company or health care service contractor.